KarthiDreamr/KarthiDreamr/README.md

 <a href="mailto:karthidreamr@gmail.com"><img src="https://logos-world.net/wp-content/uploads/2020/11/Gmail-Logo.png" width="88" height="50" /></a>
 - 🤔 I’m looking for help with learning more about Unity and game development 🎮
 - 💬 Ask me about anything related to Android, Flutter, MySQL, Tkinter, Django, or UI/UX design 📱
-- ⚡ Fun fact: <br>
-   _Did you know that the first computer "bug" was actually a real bug?
-In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
-Hence, the term "debugging" was born! 🐞_
 - 😎 More about me: <br>
-  _I'm a fan of sci-fi movies 🎥, animated YouTube videos 🎞️, Harry Potter ⚡ and science 🔬.
+  _I like of sci-fi movies 🎥, animated YouTube videos 🎞️, Harry Potter ⚡ and science 🔬.
 Walker ID 85449 :guitar: .
-I'm an optimistic nihilist, supporter of humanity and justice.
+Optimistic nihilist, supporter of justice and world peace.
 I want to make the world more sustainable technology 🌎._

 </br>
 <div align="center">